wintercms/docs/database/relations.md

 // Retrieve all posts that have three or more comments...
 $posts = Post::has('comments', '>=', 3)->get();
 ```
+> **NOTE**: With a MySQL database, you may experience an error when performing a count greater than one.
+In this case, you can set the `strict` option to **false** in your database configuration `config/database/connections/mysql/strict`.

 Nested `has` statements may also be constructed using "dot" notation.
 For example, you may retrieve all posts that have at least one comment and vote: